kvaden19/e-commerce-back-end/README.md

 ## TODOs:

-### Routes: (13 rem)
+### Routes: (11 rem)
-- GET Routes (All and by ID) for Tag and Product
+- All Routes for Tag and Product
-- PUT, POST, DELETE Routes for Category, Tag, Product
+- Fix DELETE route for Category

 ### Deliverables:
 - README